Skip to content

 VOUT=D1DVIN\begin{align*} V_{OUT} = \frac{D}{1-D} V_{IN} \end{align*}

 Like before, this equation assumes all components are ideal.
-This equation is identical to the one for a inverting buck-boost except for the negative sign (a buck-boost inverts the output, while a SEPIC does not).
+This equation is identical to the one for an inverting buck-boost except for the negative sign (a buck-boost inverts the output, while a SEPIC does not).

 Inductor(s)

-The SEPIC has two inductors, just like the [^Ćuk Converter].
+The SEPIC has two inductors, just like the Ćuk converter.
 They can either be wound on separate cores and not share any magnetic field (uncoupled inductors), or be wound on the same core and share a magnetic field (a coupled dual-winding inductor).
 Using a coupled dual-winding inductor has the advantages of reducing the component count, and lowering the total inductance requirements, but can be hard to find for high-power requirements.
 Coupled inductors used in a SEPIC also benefit from some leakage inductance, which reduces the AC losses.

 The equations are different for coupled and un-coupled inductor designs.
 For a coupled inductor, the equation to calculate the inductance LL is:

-L=VIN2dmin22fsPOUT(min)(1+dmin1nn)\begin{align} L = \frac{V_{IN}^2 d_{min}^2}{2f_s P_{OUT(min)}(1 + d_{min}\frac{1 - n}{n})} \end{align}
+L=VIN(max)2dmin22fsPOUT(min)(1+dmin1nn)\begin{align*} L = \frac{V_{IN(max)}^2 d_{min}^2}{2f_s P_{OUT(min)}(1 + d_{min}\frac{1 - n}{n})} \end{align*}

 And for two uncoupled inductors: